 Increasing transportation equity entails certain obligations that will be assigned to local jurisdictions, transit agencies, and the RTPCs. the RTPCs and the Authority will identify key equity issues, establish RTOs to monitor the issues, and propose actions for achieving those objectives.
-Such objectives could include managing growth to sustain Contra Costa's economy, preserving its environment, and supporting its communities, as identified in the 2017 CTP.
+Such objectives could include achieving similar travel times for low-income and minority households compared to the county as a whole or proportional transportation project funding to communities of concern compared to the county as a whole.
 The 2017 CTP supports Plan Bay Area's equity targets for the RTP by seeking equitable transportation opportunities for all residents, including those living in Communities of Concern and for minority and low-income residents.